 When To See A Doctor

-Typically, dark circles occur due to stress or insomnia.
+Typically, dark circles occur due to stress or insomniai XA sleep disorder that makes it difficult to fall or stay asleep for a period normally required by the body to properly function. .
 They can vanish over time if you rectify your lifestyle and get adequate rest.
 However, if the dark circles do not go away with time or if there is a swelling under one eye, you must get it checked by your doctor.

 Prevention Tips For Dark Circles